"Overview of Adult ADHD

 Dextroamphetamine is a stimulant.
 It is thought to work by restoring the balance of certain natural chemicals (neurotransmitters) in the brain.

-HOW TO USE: Read the Medication Guide provided by your pharmacist before you start using dextroamphetamine and each time you get a refill.
-If you have any questions, consult your doctor or pharmacist.
+HOW TO USE: Read the Medication Guide and, if available, the Patient Information Leaflet provided by your pharmacist before you start taking dextroamphetamine and each time you get a refill.
+If you have any questions, ask your doctor or pharmacist.

-Take this medication with or without food, usually when you first wake up in the morning or as directed by your doctor.
-If additional doses are prescribed, take them 4-6 hours apart.
+Take this medication by mouth with or without food as directed by your doctor, usually 1-3 times a day.
+The first dose is usually taken when you wake up in the morning.
+If more doses are prescribed, take them as directed by your doctor, usually 4-6 hours apart.
 Taking this medication late in the day may cause trouble sleeping (insomnia).

 Swallow the capsules whole.
-Do not crush or chew them.
-Doing so may destroy the long action of the drug and may increase the risk of side effects.
+Do not crush or chew the capsules.
+Doing so can release all of the drug at once, increasing the risk of side effects.

 Additional Dexedrine Information